Michelle Mone admits she lied and stands to benefit from £60m PPE contract profit

 The astonishing interview came days after Baroness Mone appeared to fight back tears in a film about the case – funded by the company at the centre of the scandal.
 Two leading experts who appeared in the film have since come forward to say they would not have taken part had they been told its focus or funding.

-In response to the interview, Labour’s Wes Streeting hit out at those he said had wanted to “make a quick buck at someone else’s expense” during the Covid crisis.
+In response to her BBC interview, Labour’s Wes Streeting hit out at those he said had wanted to “make a quick buck at someone else’s expense” during the Covid crisis.

-Referring to Labour’s plans for a Covid corruption commissioner if it wins the next election, he said his party’s message is "We want our money back" - and on potential wrongdoers "don't worry we will find them".
+Referring to Labour’s plans for a Covid corruption commissioner if it wins the next election, he said his party’s message is “We want our money back” – and on potential wrongdoers he said, “Don’t worry, we will find them”.

 The Conservative peer and Ultimo bra tycoon has been at the centre of controversy over so-called “VIP lane” contracts.